G-TAD: Sub-Graph Localization for Temporal Action Detection: Abstract

 \section{Abstract}

 Temporal action detection is a fundamental yet challenging task in video understanding.
 Video context is a critical cue to effectively detect actions, but current works mainly focus on temporal context, while neglecting semantic context as well as other important context properties.
 In this work, we propose a graph convolutional network (GCN) model to adaptively incorporate multi-level semantic context into video features and cast temporal action detection as a sub-graph localization problem.
 Specifically, we formulate video snippets as graph nodes, snippet-snippet correlations as edges, and actions associated with context as target sub-graphs.
 With graph convolution as the basic operation, we design a GCN block called GCNeXt, which learns the features of each node by aggregating its context and dynamically updates the edges in the graph.
-To localize each sub-graph, we also design a SGAlign layer to embed each sub-graph into the Euclidean space.
+To localize each sub-graph, we also design an SGAlign layer to embed each sub-graph into the Euclidean space.
 Extensive experiments show that G-TAD is capable of finding effective video context without extra supervision and achieves state-of-the-art performance on two detection benchmarks.
-On ActityNet-1.3, we obtain an average mAP of $34.09\%$; on THUMOS14, we obtain $40.16\%$ in mAP@0.5, beating all the other one-stage methods.
+On ActivityNet-1.3, it obtains an average mAP of $34.09\%$; on THUMOS14, it reaches $51.6\%$ at IoU@0.5 when combined with a proposal processing method.
+G-TAD code is publicly available at \href{https://github.com/frostinassiky/gtad}{https://github.com/frostinassiky/gtad}.